kelbyludwig/kel.bz/content/post/pohlig.md

 Another context for subgroup confinement leverages an "online" oracle.
 In this context, the target implementation could accept malicious group elements `g` and respond with `h = g^x (mod m)`.
-Dependent on the properties of `m` the attacker could generate many different values for `g` that make solving for `h` easy(ish).
+Dependent on the properties of `m` the attacker could generate different values for `g` that make solving for `h` easy(ish).
 This would apply to (for example) a live TLS server that an attacker is sending evil values to.